ajthorne/book-nook/README.md

 #Book Nook
-###Elevator Pitch
 ___
-  - Book Nook is an app to support building a literacy community among adolescents.
+##Book Nook is an app to support building a literacy community among adolescents.
 Find new friends, new books to read, and explore an awesome new social media!

 ###Basic Features